AidenM99/Responsive-Social-Proof-Section/README.md

 ### Continued development

--I plan to learn how to utilise the grid property within Bootstrap to allow for greater ease of laying out webpages and to achieve a fully responsive design on all devices.
+- I plan to learn how to utilise the grid property within Bootstrap to allow for greater ease of laying out webpages and to achieve a fully responsive design on all devices.

 ## Author